U.S. Route 206: Sussex County

 After this intersection, the route passes near Skylands Stadium before passing more farmland and reaching the community of Augusta.
 After Augusta, US 206 turns north-northwest through more rural areas before entering Branchville.
 Here, the route bypasses the center of town to the south as a four-lane divided highway before crossing CR 519.
 Past CR 519, the median ends and US 206 continues to the west-northwest.
 After crossing back into Frankford Township, the route continues through forested areas.
 Turning more to the north, US 206 runs a short distance to the west of Culver's Lake prior to intersecting CR 521 and forming a concurrency with that route.
-The concurrent US 206 and CR 521 heads into Sandyston Township, where it crosses the Appalachian Trail at Culvers Gap in Kittatinny Mountain and passes through the mountainous Stokes State Forest.
+US 206/CR 521 heads into Sandyston Township, where it crosses the Appalachian Trail at Culvers Gap in Kittatinny Mountain and passes through the mountainous Stokes State Forest.

 After heading north with a three-lane stretch that has two southbound lanes and one northbound lane, the two-lane road reaches a junction with CR 560.
 After this intersection, the road leaves the state forest and continues through wooded areas with some commercial establishments.
 US 206/CR 521 reaches the community of Hainesville, where it passes through more agricultural surroundings with some development.
 Leaving Hainesville, the road continues into Montague Township.
 Near the community of Montague, CR 521 splits from US 206 by heading to the northeast.
 Meanwhile, US 206 turns to the northwest to run through wooded areas of the Delaware Water Gap National Recreation Area, where it comes to the Milford–Montague Toll Bridge over the Delaware River that is maintained by the Delaware River Joint Toll Bridge Commission.

 Pennsylvania

-After crossing the river on the Milford–Montague Toll Bridge, US 206 continues north into Dingman Township in Pike County, Pennsylvania.
+After crossing the river on the Milford–Montague Toll Bridge, US 206 continues north into Dingman Township, Pike County, Pennsylvania.
 A short distance after the bridge, the route comes to a northbound toll plaza, where it becomes a two-lane divided highway.
 US 206 officially ends at an intersection with US 209 not far after the toll plaza for the bridge.
-Even though this intersection marks the end of US 206, a few signs show the route heading concurrent with US 209 to continue north to US 6 in Milford.
+Even though this intersection marks the end of US 206, a few signs show the route heading concurrently with US 209 to continue north to US 6 in Milford.